What makes a city pet-friendly and how can a city get there?

 2. Tout your local shelter.
 When city leaders show their support of pet adoption, it helps spread the word.
 For example, Nashville Mayor John Cooper and his team regularly invite shelter pets for a day-long foster visit so they can get out of the shelter.
 Social posts help promote that the pets are available for adoption.
 Check out some of the cute posts here and here.

 3. Get up to speed on TNR.
 Homeless cats are an issue in many communities across the country, but there are ways pet-friendly cities can humanely address overpopulation.
-Check out this post for an overview.
+Check out our Community Cat Toolkit for an overview.

 5. Understand the data.
 Often, keeping a pet in a home requires just a small investment of support in an owner’s time of need.
 Watch this video about pet homelessness.
 See if local organizations could collaborate on pet-friendly “safety net” services like a pet food pantry or reduced-cost medical services.